 Let’s go back to our original example query with landing page.

-Now your Data Studio report will be powered by a much smaller table that is optimized for cost and performance.
+Now your Looker Studio report will be powered by a much smaller table that is optimized for cost and performance.
 Better still, Canvas has it’s own proprietary caching system to ensure data that’s already available doesn’t reload when a user interacts with a report.

 Even better – for Starter, Pro, and Premium plan customers, those queries are covered by your Analytics Canvas subscription – you will not be billed separately for them by Google.